javadbat/jb-calendar/README.md

 ## dependancy

-we use `dayjs` to manege calendar jalali data
+we use `date-fns` and `date-fns-jalali` to manege calendar jalali data

 ## events